GhazaleZe/Microcontoller_LAB/README.md

 ## LAB 03: Character LCD, Matrix keyboard, Interrupts
 For the keypad notice how columns and rows are connected.
 ## LAB 04: LCD interrupts and timers
 The main is in the S04.c file but questions functions are in the source file.
+## LAB 05: Electric motors
+The main is in the s05.c file but questions functions are in the source file.
+## LAB 06: Analog to digital converter
+The main is in the s06.c file but questions functions are in the source file.
 ### Support:
 ghazalze@yahoo.com